-On the following pages are tables with kaimoana names, an explanations of the name, and the name the place is most commonly known by e.g: Pāua "abalone" Pāua
+On the following pages are tables with kaimoana names, an explanations of the name, and the name the kaimoana/seafood is most commonly known by e.g:

+"abalone"

+Pāua

-Copy, cut up, and spread out as a matching activity.
+Copy, cut up each card and image, and spread out as a matching activity.
 Challenge: Students to find further information from a variety of sources about the species mentioned.
 You may wish to activate an inquiry using one of the ideas in this resource.